Blog

 According to several studies, healthy men and women have found that the innovative PBM therapy has helped with safe and significant loss in circumference measurements of specifically targeted regions, which were measured over repeated treatments that followed specific protocols.

-It might take several light therapy chamber treatments for the results to work and become evident.
-It requires anywhere between 8 to 30 sessions for this treatment to be fully effective, while some patients might find it necessary to undergo this treatment at least 2 to 4 times every week.
 Several people who have opted for this treatment have not experienced any adverse effects.
 Some of them have experienced temporary lightheadedness from vasodilation, or the widening of blood vessels, which is a vital part of increased circulation.
 It is a non-invasive treatment with no downtime.
 After taking this therapy, a person can follow their routine as usual.
 There are some treatments, like cold therapy, which require multiple applications each day to prove their effectiveness.

 Disclaimer: The information provided here is for educational and informational purposes only and is not intended as a direct reference to any products offered by Hue Light USA or any specific brand.
 We do not claim that our products can achieve the effects or benefits discussed in this content.
 This information should not be interpreted as medical advice or as an endorsement of any specific product or treatment.
 We encourage readers to conduct their own research and consult with a qualified healthcare professional before making any decisions regarding their health or wellness regimen.